 This podcast was taken from our vault.
-If you are interested in studying with Steve our next class starts Nov 16 – 17; you can sign up here.
+If you are interested in studying Television Drama Writing with Steve our next weekend intensive is Sept 26th-27th; you can sign up here.

 From GoodFellas to Breaking Bad with Stephen Molton

 Jake: Today on the podcast, I have a special guest, Steve Molton.
 Steve is a mentor here at Jacob Krueger Studio, and he’s also just an extraordinarily amazing human being and writer.

 He’s a Bloomsbury Press Pulitzer Prize Nominee, he’s a former HBO and Showtime executive, he just did a movie with Frank Pugliese, and he’s a general badass.